 Major corporations understand the impact of smell on their bottom line.
-We will stay longer, spend more money, and be forever loyal to a product or a place if the smell can unlock memories, emotions, our wallets and wonderful experiences.
+We will stay longer, spend more money, and become forever loyal to a product or a place if the smell can unlock memories, emotions, wonderful experiences and our wallets.

 (FLASHBACK style / Great Info: Originally published Sep 2011, but this is GOOD!)

 Do you SMELL that?
-You Did and It Worked!
+Yes, You Did and It Worked!

 What does your clean laundry smell like?
 What does your child smell like?
+What does that 5-star hotel smell like?
+The linens?
 What does your retailer, school, or interior design smell like?
 Do you know that smell is a key factor for motivating behavior?

-Smell is an extremely powerful indicator and motivator, one that brings up a strong response, immediately presenting us with memories, attraction or repulsion, information about how safe or enlightening something is.
+Smell is an extremely powerful indicator and motivator, one that brings up a strong response, immediately presenting us with memories, even colors, attraction or repulsion, information about how safe or enlightening something is.

 Retailers & Manufacturers have been doing this forever